Jeecabs/rn-take-home-test/README.md

 4. The app should now load on your device.
 As you make changes to the app's code, the app will automatically reload to display the latest changes.

 ### Troubleshooting

 If you encounter any issues while running the app, try the following:

 - Ensure that you have the latest version of Expo CLI installed.
 - Delete the `node_modules` folder and reinstall the dependencies by running `npm install` or `yarn install`.
-- Reset the cache by running `npx expo start --dev-client --clear`.
+- Reset the cache by running `expo start --clear`.

 For more information, refer to the [Expo documentation](https://docs.expo.io/).